destinymullens/training-material/topics/variant-analysis/tutorials/exome-seq/tutorial.md

 >  same single-gene disease suffer to a different extent.
 For example, a child
 >  with severe spinal muscular atrophy, in which an abnormal protein shortens
 >  axons of motor neurons, may have a brother who also inherits SMA but has a
->  milder case thanks to a variant of a second gene that extends axons.
+>  milder case due to a variant of a second gene that extends axons.
 >  Computational tools will need to sort out networks of interacting genes
 >  revealed in exome sequencing.